-The purpose of the Mid America Association of Educational Opportunity Program Personnel shall be to bring together into a work and study community those persons who have an active interest in or who are professionally involved in broadening accessibility to and success in formal postsecondary education.
+The purpose of the Mid American Association of Educational Opportunity Program Personnel shall be to bring together into a work and study community those persons who have an active interest in or who are professionally involved in broadening accessibility to and success in formal postsecondary education.
 Although the Association will have a broad base of student concern, it will be particularly concerned about those students who by reason of socioeconomic station, ethnic definition, physical handicap and/or restricted cultural educational experiences find themselves in a position of disadvantage with traditional mainstream American students.

-Upward Bound services
+Upward Bound Services

 - Academic tutoring in college preparatory courses

-- Academic, personal, and career assessment advising
+- Academic, personal and career assessment advising

 - College visitation/cultural events